FoodAndCode/workshop/log2_FryingPan.markdown

   * b) constrained by your brain

-  * previously the evolution was based on millis.
+Previously the evolution was based on time.
 This function would give us a value that would "change" over time, in a coherent and predictable manner: it would rise, and constantly, with time.

-  * Same evolution can be redone with more control.
+Similar evolution can be redone with more control.
 For that, we need something that we can control, and make vary.
 This vessel is called a variable.
 You already used a few: mouthX, height...
 Now, it's time to use your own.

 ```javascript
     var myVar; // Definition